Bulbbul: Themes

-Set in the late 18th century in Bengal, the film delves into the idea of aristocratic Bengali women embracing ideologies of freedom.
-Aruna Chakravarti's Jorasanko described Tagore's relationship with his child-bride sister-in-law, Kadambari, which Shreya Paul of Firstpost noted as the foundation behind the relationship between Bulbbul and Satya.
+Set in the late 19th century in Bengal, the film delves into the idea of aristocratic Bengali women embracing ideologies of freedom.
+Aruna Chakravarti's Jorasanko described Tagore's relationship with his sister-in-law, the child-bride Kadambari, which Shreya Paul of Firstpost noted as the foundation behind the relationship between Bulbbul and Satya.
 Chakravarti described how Kadambari was devastated when she was separated from Tagore (due to his marriage).
 Further, Tagore's older brother, Birendranath, suffered from a mental illness but was still married off and abused his wife, similar to Binodini being married off to Mahender.

 Aditya Mani Jha of Firstpost noted that the film is "a postmodern example of the Gothic genre", the most common example of which is Bram Stoker's Dracula.
 Satya is similar to Jonathan Harker, the protagonist of Dracula, in that they have the same "cold, unemotional logic" that leads them to investigate the case (much like Sherlock Holmes) and eventually decide to kill the monster themselves.
 The supernatural element (chudail in this case) embodying repressed emotions or desires is a trope of the Gothic genre.
-Bulbbul's reveal as the chudail frames her like a goddess, specifically like Kali.
-Binodini subtly planting the idea of Bulbbul and Satya in Indranil's head makes her like Iago.
+Bulbbul's disclosure as the chudail frames her like a goddess, specifically like Kali.
+Binodini subtly planting the idea of Bulbbul and Satya in Indranil's head makes her similar to Iago.